-> IRCC will only process applications based on CLB or NCLC.
+IRCC will only process applications based on the CLB or NCLC.

-In order to determine your CLB from your IELTS, CELPIP or TEF test scores, you can use our ielts celpip tef calculator (at the top of this page).
+In order to determine your CLB from your IELTS, CELPIP or TEF test scores, you can use our IELTS, CELPIP and TEF calculator (at the top of this page).
 It will help to convert any of your test results to CLB.

 Our calculator will assist you in converting your test results using the language test equivalency charts provided by the IRCC.